jezinho22/teched-201/201-class-03/readme.md

 ### Learn JS: Arrays.
 Operators and Expressions.
 Conditionals.
 Loops.

 What data types can you store inside of an Array?
+Any and all, including arrays!
 Is the people array a valid JavaScript array?
 If so, how can I access the values stored?
 If not, why?

 ```